rejectedsoftware/diet-ng/SPEC.md

   - **Attribute list**

     List of attributes of the form `(att1=value, att2)`.
+Attributes can have new lines but the children must still be indented as usual.
 An attribute must be a valid *identifier*.
 The value part can take any of the following forms:

     - Valid D expression
     - String literal with double-quotes, which may contain *interpolations*